If you’ve been in marketing for any period of time, you already know that not every sale is the same and not everything can be marketed the same way.

 Think about it – if you’re marketing a widget, you can make strides by talking about physical features, benefits and performance because it’s a physical thing that the buyer can see and touch.
 Marketing a service is really about intangibles; your client can’t “kick the tires” as easily which makes it harder for a marketer to tell a clear story.

 I’ve identified some important differences between marketing a service and marketing a product that I’d like to share with you.
 In fact, I recently wrote an article for Sales & Marketing Management Magazine that goes into this topic in depth.
-You can read the full article, and I will share the Cliff’s Notes with you here:
+Read Marketing a Product vs. Marketing a Service – What You Need to Know.
+Here is the Cliff’s Notes:

 - Knowledge – Product prospects and customers generally already know a lot about a supplier based on the other products they have in the marketplace.
 Services businesses, on the other hand, don’t have this luxury so have to work extra hard up front to educate your buyer personas;